qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ## Wrapping up

-[Discovery search](/documentation/concepts/explore/#discovery-api) is a powerful tool that lets you explore the vector space in a more controlled way.
+Discovery search is a powerful tool that lets you explore the vector space in a more controlled way.
 It can be used to find points that are not necessarily close to the target, but are still relevant to the search.
 It can also be used to represent complex tastes, and break out of the similarity bubble.
+Check out the [documentation](/documentation/concepts/explore/#discovery-api) to learn more about how to use it.